 December and January are known for especially heavy downpours.
 The least rainfall occurs in July.
 During my stay on the islands there were storms, but it was often clear.

 La Digue is the third largest inhabited island and fourth in size.
-The population of around 3,000 lives in two west coast villages – La Passe, where the ferries dock, and La Réunion.
+About 3,000 people live in two west coast villages – La Passe, where the ferries dock, and La Réunion.
 La Digue doesn’t have an airport and is linked to other islands by ferry.

 Year-round temperatures fluctuate between 75 and 90 degrees both day and night.

 La Digue was named after a ship in the fleet of French explorer Marc-Joseph Marion du Fresne, who visited the Seychelles in 1768.
 French settlers inhabited the island in 1789, bringing African slaves with them.

 Inhabitants of La Digue are called Diguois.
 “The first French settlers were exiled from Bourbon for taking part in a political rebellion.
 They were to be sent to the East Indies, but bribed the captain to take them to Seychelles where many had relatives.”
 Later, liberated slaves and Asian immigrants also settled on the island.
 The population is mostly Catholic.

 La Digue’s main industry is tourism.
 The island is known for stunning beaches like Anse Source d’Argent and Grand Anse.
 The bicycle company provided a map showing the major trails, beaches, and reserves.
 I encircled most of the island in steady, warm rain.

 I visited Veuve Nature Reserve, home to the rare black paradise flycatcher.
 The Reserve was disappointing and many of the muddy trails were flooded and impassable.
 I heard, but never saw, birds and animals.